 MUA 211 MUA 212 MUA 311 MUA 312 MUA 411 MUA 412 Levels I-IV: also available to music minors with instructor approval.
 Levels V-VIII: for majors only.
 Activity course.
 Guitar I-II for Music Majors and Minors Provides instruction for music majors and minors in guitar.
 Activity course.
-1 hou 1 hou MUA 171 MUA 172 MUA 271 MUA 272 MUA 371 MUA 372 MUA 471 MUA 472 Voice I-VIII for Music Majors and Minors Provides instruction for music majors with voice as the applied emphasis.
+1 hou 1 hour MUA 172 Voice I-VIII for Music Majors and Minors Provides instruction for music majors with voice as the applied emphasis.
 Levels I-IV: also available to music minors with instructor approval.
 Levels V-VIII: for majors only.
 Activity course.
-1 hou MUSIC I ENSEMBLES oics and Advanced Topics courses are offered on occasion to meet speci .
-These variable credit-hour courses are offered at all levels (191, 291, 39 MUE 110 MUE 210 MUE 310 MUE 410 1 hou MUE 120 MUE 220 MUE 320 MUE 420 Concert Choir Involves select singers performing choral literature while representing the University at major events.
+1 hour ENSEMBLES oics and Advanced Topics courses are offered on occasion to meet specia .
+These variable credit-hour courses are offered at all levels (191, 291, 391 MUE 110 MUE 210 MUE 310 MUE 410 1 hou MUE 120 MUE 220 MUE 320 MUE 420 Concert Choir Involves select singers performing choral literature while representing the University at major events.
 Emphasizes vocal technique required to perform a variety of master works from all time periods.
 Activity course.
 Prerequisite: Audition.
 Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
 The 100-, 200-, and 300-level courses may be repeated for credit one time.
 The 400-level courses may be repeated for credit three times.
-1 hou MUE 133 MUE 233 MUE 333 MUE 433 Chamber Choir Involves up to 12 select men and women that specialize in sacred choral music of all genres.
+1 hour MUE 133 MUE 233 MUE 333 MUE 433 Chamber Choir Involves up to 12 select men and women that specialize in sacred choral music of all genres.
 Performs at University- and non-University events.
 Members must be available to travel an average 1 hou of two weekends a month.
 Prerequisite: Audition.
 Requires a minimum commitment of one year to both choral groups.
 Activity course.
 Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
 The 100-, 200-, and 300-level courses may be repeated for credit one time.
 The 400-level courses may be repeated for credit three times.